Church Life Through Our Committees

 The Arts Committee provides an attractive, welcoming atmosphere for all who enter the doors of our church through the display of our art, flowers, and welcome sign.
 The Arts Committee maintains our current art collection, and with the artistic talents of the members, enhance the beauty of our church.

-The Care Committee provides support services to church members in need.
+The Lay Pastoral Committee provides support services to church members in need.
 This can include assistance with memorial services; transportation to church, doctor appointments, or grocery shopping; delivery of meals; and telephone calls to or visits with members at home or care facilities.

 The Canvass Committee works in concert with the Board of Trustees to plan for and conduct the annual canvass of the church members for pledges to the financial health and well being of the church.
 Our spring drive includes a Fellowship Dinner where all members of the church are invited and then encouraged to make a pledge of financial support for the following year.